mebble/retail-store/README.md

   replSetName: setA
 ```

+Notice the entry `replSetName: setA`, which says that `A1` belongs to the replica set `setA`.
 This project's configuration structure is shown below.
 You'll have to create all these files/folders manually.
 The `.conf` file contents should follow the template shown below in "Configuration File".
 These exact file names are what the source code expects.
 Also, the mongodb port numbers have currently been hard-coded in `server.js`, which is why the required port to be put in `<port>` in each `.conf` file has also been mentioned below.

 ```
 Config files: